 Our undergraduate program at the Centre for Drama, Theatre, and Performance Studies offers a unique set of critical and artistic skills through which students attending the University of Toronto may engage the broader social, political, and intellectual facets of a humanities curriculum.
 Undergraduate Drama (Specialist, Major, Minor) at the Drama Centre combines rich and rigorous scholarship with high standards of practical theatre training through courses in dramatic literature, dramaturgy, theatre and performance theory and history, as well as introductory and advanced studio courses in acting, production, design, directing, and playwriting.
 Students graduating from our programs have combined honours majors in such areas as Anthropology, Canadian Studies, Cinema Studies, Classics, Commerce, Art, History, Human Biology, Political Science, Psychology, Religion, Sexual Diversity Studies, Sociology, and Women and Gender Studies.

-The Drama Centre’s undergraduate programs are housed in the Union Building at University College, which includes the Helen Gardiner Phelan Playhouse—one of three theatres and a number of related performance and rehearsal venues available to our students and faculty.
-More details, including application and ballot forms, can be found on the website at: http://dramacentre.utoronto.ca/.
+The Centre’s undergraduate programs are housed in the Union Playhouse Building at University College, which includes the Helen Gardiner Phelan Playhouse—one of three theatres and a number of related performance and rehearsal venues available to our students and faculty.
+More details, including application guidelines and deadlines, can be found on the website at: http://dramacentre.utoronto.ca/.

-The Centre’s Associate Director (Undergraduate) T. Nikki Cesare Schotzko and the Undergraduate Administrative Coordinator Colleen Osborn are also available for consultation.
-For enquiries or an appointment call the Undergraduate Drama Coordinator at 416-978-8099 or send an e-mail to firstname.lastname@example.org.
+The Centre’s Undergraduate Administrative Coordinator Colleen Osborn is also available for consultation.
+For enquiries or an appointment call 416-978-8099 or send an e-mail to firstname.lastname@example.org.

 General Enquiries: Room 300, 79 St. George Street (416-978-8099)

 Enrolment in the Specialist and Major programs is, with few exceptions, contingent upon a personal interview, audition and/or portfolio submission.
-Students will be admitted to the Major only after they have been admitted to either DRM200Y1, DRM202H1, DRM228H1 or DRM254Y1, and to the Specialist only after completing 8.0 full-course equivalents.
+Students will be admitted to the Major only after they have been admitted to one of our four Entry Points: DRM200Y1, DRM202H1, DRM228H1 or DRM254Y1, and to the Specialist only after completing 8.0 full-course equivalents.

-Auditions and interviews are held in April.
-Applications are due March 10th.
-There is a second round in August for applications to DRM200Y1 and DRM228H1.
-Register for a Drama Application:
+Entry Point auditions and interviews are held in April and August.
+First round applications are due on March 10th; second round deadline to apply is August 10th Register for a Drama Application: https://drama-apply.chass.utoronto.ca/login

 Enrolment in the Minor program is unrestricted.
 Priority is reserved for Drama Majors and Specialists for studio courses (Group B).